Bian lian: History

-Face-changing, or "bian lian" in Chinese, is an important subgenre of Chinese Sichuan opera.
-Sichuan opera is one of the Han Chinese operas, popular in eastern and central Sichuan, Chongqing and Guizhou Province, Yunnan Province.
+Face-changing, or "bian lian" in Chinese, is an important part of Chinese Sichuan opera.
+Sichuan opera is one of the Han Chinese operas, popular in eastern and central Sichuan, Chongqing, Guizhou Province, and Yunnan Province.
 Sichuan Opera masks are the important part of the Sichuan Opera performing; they are treasures that the ancient opera artists work together to create and pass down.
 The secret of the face change has been passed down from one generation to the next within families.
-Traditionally only males were permitted to learn Bian Lian, the theory being that women do not stay within the family and would marry out, increasing the risk the secret would be passed to another family.
+Traditionally only males were permitted to learn Bian Lian, the theory being that women did not stay within the family and would marry out, increasing the risk the secret would be passed to another family.
 Controversially, a Malaysian Chinese woman named Candy Chong has become a popular performer after learning Bian Lian from her father.
 Another female performer is Du Li Min, who teaches a workshop in Kuala Lumpur with her husband Bian Jiang.

 In a 2006 interview, Sichuan Opera performer Wang Daozheng said the secret of Bian Lian leaked out during the 1986 visit of a Sichuan Opera troupe to Japan.
 Wang laments the leak of this Chinese traditional secret performance art and is concerned that non-Chinese performers in Japan, Singapore, South Korea and other countries are not well-trained.
 Wang argues that Bian Lian is one of the traditional arts protected by Chinese secrecy laws but officials of the Ministry of Culture of the People's Republic of China have stated that this is not true.

 In 2003, Hong Kong pop star Andy Lau allegedly offered to pay Bian Lian master Peng Denghuai 3,000,000 yuan (ca. US$360,000) in order to learn the techniques.
 Although Lau did learn the techniques from Peng, both deny any money changed hands.
 Knowing the secret does not make it easy and thus far, Andy Lau has learned only how the masks are changed so quickly, but has not yet mastered the technique.

 Historically, Bian Lian had rarely been seen outside of China because non-Chinese were not permitted to learn the art form, but since the mid-2000s it has been performed occasionally in international mass media and at Chinese themed events.
 Juliana Chen performed on The World's Greatest Magic television special with a brief black-light performance of Bian Lian.
 Michael Stroud, (as The Magique Bazaar) performed Bian Lian on America's Got Talent.
 Bian Lian was also featured on Penn & Teller's Magic and Mystery Tour.

 Since the cultural basis of the opera are not well known outside of China, international performers have been making efforts to inform and increase the entertainment value for Westerners who do not know the context and meaning of the different faces.